A question of expert determination

 Head of Property Disputes, Paul Joyce, looks at the outcome on a recent contract dispute

-In the recent judgment in Dandara South East Limited v Medway Preservation Limited & Anor [2024] EWHC 2318 (Ch) the High Court held that an expert determination clause within a contract will survive the termination of the contract itself and the parties will remain bound by its terms.
+In Dandara South East Limited v Medway Preservation Limited & Anor [2024] EWHC 2318 (Ch), the High Court held that a contractual expert determination clause will survive the termination of the contract, and the parties will remain bound by its terms.

 Background

-The parties exchanged a contract for sale of land and the Claimant subsequently sought to terminate.
-The Claimant issued a claim at Court seeking the return of the deposit and the Defendant disputed the jurisdiction of the Court, arguing that the contract contained a mandatory expert determination clause and the Court claim should be stayed to allow expert determination to proceed.
+The parties exchanged a contract for the sale of land.
+The Claimant subsequently sought to terminate it and issued a claim for the return of the deposit.
+The Defendant disputed the court’s jurisdiction, arguing that the contract contained a mandatory expert determination clause and that the claim should be stayed to allow expert determination to proceed.
 The Claimant’s main counterarguments were that:

 - The true construction of the contract meant that it did not extend to the dispute at hand, and